mochoabuilds/-cognition-/README.md

 ## 4.1 "BEHAVIORGRAM" DATASET

 * Bias is inevitable when training computer vision models for human action detections in video streams.
 To combat this we apply ethnography to build datasets that better debase the dominant groups claim as the norm.
 This helps our computer vision models better "see" the sensitive interpretations of what humans feel is important.
 Our reality is political, but the dominant groups claim as the norm when training computer vision applications need not be the dominant view.
-Our data prep hones years worth of local knowledge in neighborhood shops to build a human-object neighborhood shop dataset, which is publicly available.
-Our approach takes ethnography, which many see as qualitative and analog, and turn it into something that addresses shortcomings in our datasets.
+Our data prep hones years worth of local knowledge in neighborhood shops to build a human-object social graph of the corner, which is publicly available.
+Our approach asks descriptive ("how many? is there?"), explanatory ("what is responsible for?"), predictive ("what will happen?"), counterfacutual ("what if?") and ethnographic research questions.
+This approach takes qualitative and analog methods, and turns it into something that addresses shortcomings in ourtraining datasets.

 * So what is ethnography?
 It's a sociological method of firsthand participant observation in once unfamiliar social circles to pull a sense of what's relevant in that world (i.e. local knowledge, preferences, values, beliefs).
 Ethnographic labels include the knowledge embedded in the heads of neighborhood shop staff and its regulars.
 Labels include: personal interviews, sensory impressions, neighborhood idiosyncrasies, blind spots and unstated goals.
-Guided by ethnography, we hand label human-object interactions in a set of video streams, in order for the computer vision models to be able to learn what actions look like from a variety of different angles, biases, etc.  Once the models have digested these video streams, the algorithms are let loose on raw unseen neighborhood shope video streams.
+Guided by ethnography, we hand label human-object interactions in a set of video streams, in order for the computer vision models to be able to learn what actions look like from a variety of different angles, biases, etc.  Once the models have digested these video streams, the algorithms are let loose on raw unseen corner store video streams.

 * STEP 1 DataCollection - Ethnographic field notes
 * STEP 2 TidyDataSet - In-house autonencoder makes use of ethnographic labels that are semantically similar to label human-object interactions in video streams
 * STEP 3 ReproducibilityRecipe - Set up calculations in a way that promotes common data standards and portability across neighborhood shops for better flow of data

 * Behaviorgram-v1 Dataset
-	* 6 Actions each with 20 Groups
+	* 6 Actions each, across 20 Groups
 	* 40 Clips per Group
 	* 4800 Clips @ 3-12 seconds each
 	* 30 fps